pingwang123/CSCI-6020_Group13/HW2/README.md

 ![Choosing best K](kmeansk.png)

 - **Best K?**
-- As in the above line chart, K=3 works the best.
+As in the above line chart, K=3 works the best.
 - **Accuracy score for k=3**
+Accuracy score=

 - **Confusion matrix for k=3**